01mf02/jq-lang-spec/spec.typ

 whereas errors stemming from $f$ are caught.

-// TODO:
-// - explain that sigma is now a function, not a filter
-// - make "reduce"^c_v explicit about the name of the variable $x

 == New semantics

 We will now give semantics that will allow us to define the output of